 What we take for granted in the US: running water, electricity and toilets, they don’t have.
 Varied and nutritious food, they can’t afford.
 Access to good medical care, and a safe, professional place where to give birth, they lack.

-How one survives in these conditions is hard to imagine.
-What we do know is that our local partners are hard-working, resilient farming families who think ‘smart’ to survive – albeit barely – in these harsh conditions.
+How one survives in these conditions is almost unimaginable.
+And yet, our local partners work hard, are resilient, and think ‘smart’ to survive – albeit barely.
 Somehow, they grow vegetables and herbs, raise their families, and, miraculously, make something out of the small parcel of land they possess.

 They are people we admire, respect and trust.
-They are our teachers and worthy partners who have the will and ability to grow and prosper.
+They are our teachers and worthy partners who have the will and ability to grow and prosper when supported in their quest to change their lives for the better.

 EcoWorks International (EWI), is a nonprofit, social-change organization that works alongside communities determined to overcome their deeply entrenched poverty through collaboration, capacity building, and the pursuit of autonomy and self-sufficiency.